-Important: The HTTP Listener cannot bring up certain forms that are built using DocExplorer as the source code is no longer provided with the Get-Services tailoring kit.
+Important: The HTTP Listener cannot bring up the administration, home page forms, nor any Get-Services forms that are built using DocExplorer.
+The source code for these three modules is no longer provided with the Get-Services tailoring kit.
+You can tailor such forms directly using Personalization.